SyedGhanimAk/WeatherApp/README.md

 # Approach
 1. Setting up the API: Registered for the OpenWeather API and obtained the API key.
 Created functions to fetch weather data for a given city using the OpenWeather API.
 2. Building the UI: Used HTML to create the structure of the app, including the search bar and weather display sections.
 Styled the app using CSS and Bootstrap for a clean and responsive design.
 3. Implementing Functionality: Used JavaScript to handle user interactions, such as searching for a city.
 Integrated API calls to fetch and display real-time weather data.
-Displayed additional weather details such as temperature, humidity, visibility, and wind speed.
+Displayed additional weather details such as temperature, Text & Image-based Weather Description, Feels like temperature, Humidity, Max temperature, Min temperature, Visibility, and Wind speed.
 Listed popular cities with their respective weather information.

 # Known Issues or Limitations
 1. Rate Limits: OpenWeather API may have rate limits for free users.